Buying a service

 - Service suppliers should be insured against damage to goods, other people’s property or themselves whilst carrying out a service.
 Check that any trader that you engage has appropriate insurance.

-- Ask if completed work is guaranteed – you can read more about guarantees.
+- Ask if completed work is guaranteed.
 A guarantee is additional to your rights mentioned above.

 Do I need a written contract with the service provider?